-Information disclosure Gateways with other government departments: Police Complaints Commissioner for Scotland
+Information disclosure Gateways with other government departments: Police Investigations & Review Commissioner (PIRC) previously The Police Complaints Commissioners for Scotland (PCCS)

 Information which can be disclosed

-HMRC may disclose any information to the PCCS for the purpose of the exercise of any its functions.
+HMRC may disclose any information to the PIRC for the purpose of the exercise of any of its functions.

 Which parts of HMRC can disclose this information?

-All areas of HMRC may hold information that will assist the PCCS, but only Internal Governance may disclose such information (see below).
+All areas of HMRC may hold information that will assist the PIRC, but only Internal Governance may disclose such information (see below).

 Procedure to follow